binaryphile/concorde/README.md

 ### Passing by Literal

-You may construct your own literals for arrays or hashes, but they follow slightly different rules.
+You may also construct your own literals for arrays or hashes but each follows its own, slightly different, rule.

 #### Arrays (Not Hashes)